 For a few years I lived in Mexico, and my name truly confounded most people I met there.
 The Mexicans tend to roll the “r” sound, so, by having two “r’s” in my name, it was really difficult for them to pronounce it.
 Most of the people I knew just called me Brem.
 I suppose that I could use that name for a fairytale-type character should I ever decide to write such a story.

-Two people whom I have known over my span of years, who actually never met each other, for some odd reason could never remember my first name.
+Two people whom I have known over my span of years could never remember my first name.
 They knew it started with a B, and that, my middle name was Lee, so, they both called me Blee.
 I use variations of that as a gamer’s name.

 One of the oddest situations I encountered, with regard to my name, was while the Vietnam War was in full swing.
 I was in high school, and, young men all across the country were being drafted.
 I got this very strange letter from the government which I had to take to my dad, because, I really didn’t understand it.
 Rather furious, he called the draft board and told them not to send me any more conscription notices because NO, they were not going to draft his daughter into the military.
 Just fyi for some of you who may not be aware of it, only men during those times were drafted.

-After a few short paragraphs in which the letter was extoling the virtues of the military, it ended with one of the most famous catch phrases of the day.
-It read “Dear Briar.
+After a few short paragraphs in which the letter extolled the virtues of the military, it ended with one of the most famous catch phrases of the day: “Dear Briar.
 Please consider a career with us in the military and come join the Marines, we’ll make you a man.”

-And so dear reader, I will leave that lying right there, on the primrose path, surrounded by briar’s and angry fairies just dying to put me to sleep for 100 years.
+And so dear reader, I will leave that lying right there, on the primrose path, surrounded by briar’s, the draft board and angry fairies just dying to put me to sleep for 100 years.